davidroeca/web-app-orchestration-talk/talk/talk.rst

 =======

 .. note::
-    * Create-React-App
-    * Webpack support and webpack-serve support are coming; please contribute!
+    * CRA Webpack support and webpack-serve support are not here, but coming;
+      please contribute!
-    * public url support is coming; please contribute!
+    * public url support is not here but coming; please contribute!
-    * Webpack 4 is simpler and greatly improved compared to previous versions;
-      worth learning in any case
-    * Developed on linux; consider running in a virtual machine; might need alternative tools to the ones I've presented with
-    * ==> Docker should be supported on mac and windows, so hopefully it still works
+    * Docker and docker-compose are system dependencies (meta, right?) but with support for all 3 major desktop operating systems, this is pretty close to the best we've got.

 ----